-In addition the class teacher can seek the involvement of the Headteacher.
+In addition, the class teacher can seek the involvement of the Deputy Headteacher or Headteacher.
 The Headteacher can impose further sanctions.

-- Ask parents to escort children to and from the premises before and after school, on safety grounds

-- Fixed exclusion

-- Indefinite exclusion

-- Permanent exclusion

-- Exclusions will be carried out in accordance with LEA policy and Governors directive and be used in only the most serious cases.
+- Trigger Behaviour Report Card Stage 2.
+Meeting with parents and review cycle. - Ask parents to escort children to and from the premises before and after school, on safety grounds - Fixed exclusion - Indefinite exclusion - Permanent exclusion - Exclusions will be carried out in accordance with LEA policy and Governors directive and be used in only the most serious cases.
 It should provide a period of time for the consideration and solution of a problem.
 A short period of exclusion allows an opportunity for all interested parties to come together.